Car Insurance: The Definitive Guide

 What is Car Insurance Excess?

 An insurance excess is a fixed dollar amount you will pay if you make a claim.
 For example if your excess is $400 and your claim for an accident is $1,000, you will pay $400 and your insurer will pay $600.
 When deciding on a policy, it’s a rule that the bigger the excess, the cheaper the preimum.
 But if you will really feel the pinch of a $500 excess, it may be worthwhile considering a lower excess.
-This will ensure any claim can be quickly processed while avoiding another stress of getting money to cover the excess.
+This will ensure any claim can be quickly processed while avoiding the additional stress of getting money to cover the excess.

 What is the difference between 'Third party', 'Third party, fire and theft' and 'Comprehensive' Car Insurance?

 It’s really important to know the difference between each type of car insurance so you only buy exactly what you need.
+Our third party guide covers the differences extensively, and is summarised below:

 1. Third party